JRToyoda/CS152-Toyoda-Compilation/README.md

 ![DaFruTo Logo](/Part%201/DaFruTo_Logo.png)

-# CS152 - Fruto Compilation
+# CS152 - Dayuno Compilation
 This Git repository hosts Fruto's Human-Computer Interaction Compilation, containing all requirements, deliverables, and outputs by Team DaFruto: Jhon Lloyd Dayuno, Luis Angelo Fruto, and Jaen Toyoda, for the Pinans Figma application.

 ## How to Use